Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Introduction

-Previous works also have attempted to apply general techniques such as Non-Maximum Suppression (NMS) and Focal Loss to reduce duplicate predictions.
-NMS is a post-processing technique that considers false positive detections along the same ray as ray duplicates but is not effective when false positive detections share similar features, classification scores, and spatial locations.
-Focal Loss, a loss function designed to suppress high-score false positive predictions.
-However, it is observed that existing multi-view 3D object detectors equipped with Focal Loss still fail to effectively mitigate the issue of false positive predictions.
+Furthermore, previous works have explored applying general techniques such as Non-Maximum Suppression (NMS) and Focal Loss to mitigate duplicate predictions.
+NMS, a post-processing technique, targets false positive predictions with high Intersection over Union (IoU) but is less effective when these predictions are scattered along rays with low IoU.
+Focal Loss, a loss function designed to reduce high-confidence false positive predictions, has also been implemented.
+However, it has been observed that multi-view 3D object detectors using Focal Loss still face challenges in effectively resolving the problem of false positive predictions along the same rays.

+Our quantitative analysis highlighted the importance of addressing false positive predictions along the same ray as Ground Truth.
+By utilizing the precise positional data of Ground Truth objects, we could identify and eliminate these redundant predictions within the state-of-the-art StreamPETR method~\cite{Wang_2023_ICCV}.
+This process significantly enhanced $5.4\%$ in mean Average Precision (mAP), emphasizing the critical need for models to improve their depth estimation capabilities.
+The substantial improvement underscores the potential of refining depth estimation to suppress these predictions and enhance overall detection performance.

-Our key observation is that false positives often occur along rays originating from the camera.
-For conventional multi-view object detectors, the depth information of each pixel could not be accurately estimated.
-Thus, the position embedding of each pixel can only encode the ray direction, and queries on the same ray will always interact with the same image features.
-As a result, there will always be many duplicate predictions (false positive detections) on the same ray.
-We propose a novel method, Beta Distribution Ray Denoising (termed BEAM), to address this issue.
-To explicitly incorporate the 3D structure of the scene, BEAM generates rays from cameras toward objects and samples spatial denoising queries on those rays using the beta distribution family.
-The proposed approach creates spatial hard negative samples, which are used to conduct denoising and enhance the model's ability to learn more robust features and representations for distinguishing false positives along the ray, Figure~\ref{fig:motivation}.
-BEAM adds marginal computational costs to the training stage without impacting the inference speed.
+Our key observation is that false positives often occur along camera rays due to the inherent limitation in conventional multi-view object detectors.
+Since the depth information for each pixel is not accurately estimated, the position embedding can only encode the ray direction.
+As a result, queries on the same ray will consistently interact with identical visual features from the image, leading to numerous duplicate predictions (false positives) along that ray.
+This scenario underscores the model's need to learn depth-aware features that can discern objects in depth despite the visual features being the same for objects along the same ray.
+We propose a novel method called Ray Denoising (\ie, RayDN).
+This framework is inherently flexible and does not limit the choice of distribution for sampling depth-aware hard negative samples.
+Based on our ablation studies, we have chosen the Beta distribution for its effectiveness in capturing the spatial distribution of false positives that models are likely to generate.
+This choice enables Ray Denoising to create depth-aware hard negative samples used for denoising, thereby enhancing the model's ability to learn more robust features and representations for distinguishing false positives along the ray, as depicted in Figure~\ref{fig:motivation}.
+Ray Denoising introduces only a marginal increase in computational costs during the training stage without affecting inference speed.